juanpallotta/LPP/README.md

 * `Zenith (time)`: Array with the zenithal angle of each saved profile (in degrees).

 ### Global attributes
+Here, global variables taken from the headers of the raw lidar files.
+All these data are dimensionless, being single values of any type.

 * `Site_Name`: String containing the lidar's site name.
 * `Altitude_meter_asl`: Altitude of the lidar site, in meters and above sea level.